gywgyw216216/RainGod_Web/README.md

 1. Directory ./resources/ , Which Contains Firefox Webdriver "geckodriver" and Chrome Webdriver "chromedriver" for Windows x64 and Linux x64;
 2. Directory ./static/images/ , Which Contains Background Image "background.png" for the Website and Website Favicon "favicon.ico";
 3. Configuration Files "default" and "nginx.conf", "default" is in /etc/nginx/sites-available/ , and "nginx.conf" is in /etc/nginx/ .
+The Configuration Includes HTTPS and SSL Certification, so You Must Have Them, They are in /etc/nginx/cert/ .

 ### Project Development Environment